-In in most simple form, Digital Branding is simply “Branding.”
+In it’s most simple form, Digital Branding is simply “branding.”
 And, it is using all the resources of the digital world like Social Media (Facebook, Twitter, etc…), search engine optimization and websites to convey your brand message.

 Where to Play

-Target markets – how big are they, how fast are they growing, are these clearly defined and understood?
+- Target markets – how big are your target markets?
+How fast are they growing, are these clearly defined and understood?

 How to Win

-A brand proposition that differentiates the business in eyes of target consumer e.g. why do consumers increasingly prefer to buy from Amazon rather than high street retailers?
+- Brand Proposition.
+What differentiates the business in eyes of target consumer? (e.g. why do consumers increasingly prefer to buy from Amazon rather than bricks and mortar type stores?)

-Are the activities aligned from a brand and channel perspective?
+- Platform Engagement.
+Are the activities aligned with a brand and channel perspective?

-What key performance indicators have been agreed to evaluate the effectiveness and efficiencies of the activities?
+- Performance Evaluators.
+What have key performance indicators been agreed to evaluate the effectiveness and efficiencies of the activities?

 - Keeping Score.
 How will we know whether or not we are winning?It is at the ‘situation analysis’ stage in the planning process that the communications strategy, including digital, is reviewed/developed.